-Where appropriate, existing conditions reflect the electrification of the Caltrain corridor from San Francisco to San Jose in 2022.
+Where appropriate, existing conditions reflect the electrification of the Caltrain corridor from San Francisco to San Jose, which is anticipated to be completed in 2024.
 As described in Section 2.6.1.5, Planned Intercity Transit Improvements, the Caltrain Peninsula Corridor Electrification Project would improve the rail infrastructure to serve the combined needs of Caltrain and HSR as a blended system.
 Because electrification of the Caltrain corridor would be completed prior to construction of the project, these improvements provide a baseline against which the potential impacts of the project alternatives can be compared.
-For other analyses that are not directly influenced by the construction of the Caltrain Peninsula Corridor Electrification Project, such as current population or employment, the existing condition reflects conditions in 2015.